10 Surprising Ways You May Be Self-Employed

 Companies like TaskRabbit, Postmates, and GrubHub match people who need to have an odd job or chore completed with someone who wants to make some extra money.
 If you delivered a service, mail, or food via services like these, you may have to pay taxes on your earnings.

 8. Rent your room

-Renting out your home or space in your pad, such as through Airbnb, can be taxable if you did it for more than two weeks over the course of the year.
-You can deduct expenses such as:
+Renting out your home or space in your house, such as through Airbnb, can be taxable if you did it for more than two weeks over the course of the year.
+If so, you can deduct expenses such as: